yav/monadic-language-talk/talk.md

      putStrLn msg
 ```

-# Classes of Effects

-  * Data effects (aka "variables")
-      - Read-only variables (e.g., configuration)
-      - Mutable variables
-      - Write-only variables (aka "collectors", e.g., logs)

-  * Control effects
-      - Exceptions      (early termination)
-      - Backtracking    (search)
-      - Continutations  (coroutines)

 # Three Questions

-  1. How do we specify the features of a custom language?
+  1. How do we specify the features of a language?
-  2. How do we write programs in a custom language?
+  2. How do we write programs in a language?
   3. How do we execute programs in the language?